PIXID's Mark Kieve Named Personality of the Year at the Onrec Online Recruitment Awards 2019

 Reward recognises Mark Kieve's role and influence in developing innovative online recruitment solutions

-Workforce management solutions provider PIXID is delighted to announce that Mark Kieve, the CEO if its UK arm, has received the Personality of the Year Award at the 15th annual Onrec Online Recruitment Awards, held in London on March 7th at the Grange St Paul's Hotel.
+Recruitment Technology Solutions provider PIXID is delighted to announce that Mark Kieve, the CEO for UK and Ireland has received the Personality of the Year Award at the 15th annual Onrec Online Recruitment Awards, held in London on March 7th at the Grange St Paul's Hotel.
 220 industry leaders were present at the ceremony.

-Mark heads the UK arm of PIXID, the European leader in end-to-end cloud-based recruitment solutions, a role he has held since its acquisition of Amris, the world-class ATS solution and Employee-Check, the online candidate reference platform.
-Mark has dedicated himself to online recruitment for the past 17 years, and as CEO of the Internet Corporation he formulated the vision and strategic direction that led to the creation of Amris and Employee-Check.
-Mark continues to drive the development of the platforms as well as their integration into a single differentiated digital offering with PIXID that helps customers of all sizes to streamline every possible aspect of the recruitment process from job posting and candidate management to skill matching and the maintenance of a candidate talent pool.
+Mark heads the UK and Ireland for PIXID, the European leader in end-to-end cloud-based recruitment solutions, a role he has held since PIXID's acquisition of the Internet Corporation Limited, a company formerly owned by Mark.
+Mark has dedicated himself to online recruitment for close to 20 years.
+He formulated the vision and strategic direction that led to the creation of Amris, the world-class ATS solution, and Employee-Check, the online candidate referencing platform.
+Mark's extensive knowledge and awareness of the nuances of both the UK and Irish market is supporting PIXID's introduction, as Europe's leading mid-market VMS platform, into the UK and Irish market.
+In parallel with existing solutions, this will help end clients and agencies of all sizes to streamline all aspects of the recruitment process.

-Etienne Colella, President of PIXID SAS, commented: "Mark is a very worthy recipient of this reward.
-He has been driving innovation in online recruitment in the UK for almost two decades, working closely with clients to develop solutions that really make a difference.
-His enthusiasm is infectious to those around him and we are excited about what we can achieve together in the UK over the coming years."
+Etienne Colella, Founder and President of PIXID Group, commented: "Mark is a very worthy recipient of this reward.
+He has been driving innovation in online recruitment in the UK and Ireland for almost two decades, working closely with clients to develop solutions that really make a difference.
+His enthusiasm is infectious to those around him and we are excited about what we can achieve together in the UK and Ireland over the coming years."

 Commenting on his award, Mark Kieve said: "It is tremendously satisfying to be recognised by Onrec in this way.
-When I first entered the recruitment industry having developed online technology for the real estate industry, I was motivated by the difference technology could make in an industry of immense social importance.
+When I first entered the recruitment industry having been a pioneer in the roll out of online technology for the property sector in the very early days of the Internet, I was motivated by the difference technology could make in an industry of immense social importance.
 People and talent are what drive our economy, and we need to harness technology to help businesses find and compete for talent more efficiently for the good of our economy at large.
-We are very excited about our offering at PIXID and the new wave of innovation we are bringing to market."
+We are very excited about our broad offering for the UK and Irish market and the new wave of innovation we are introducing to our clients."

 About PIXID